ozcan39/php-usfml/README.md

 .
 ```

-After analyzing, results saved in SQlite database and then used for improving usability of a website.
+After analyzing mysql log file, results saved in SQlite database and then used for improving usability of a website.

 The gap between packaging mysql log and running the code depends on system features.